-The most wide-sweeping price rise for Sky customers comes as an increase in line rental costs.
-From 1 March, line rental costs will increase from £17.40 per month to £18.99 per month.
+The most wide-sweeping price rise for Sky customers was an increase in line rental costs, jumping from £17.40 per month to £18.99 per month.

-Although this change will affect everyone who gets broadband from Sky, it will not affect customers who only subscribe to landline services from Sky — but even these customers are about to see price hikes.
+Though this price increase didn’t originally affect customers who only subscribe to landline services from Sky — even these customers will see their monthly bills increase.

-- Calls to a UK landline will increase from 11.5p per minute to 12.54p per minute
+Calls to a UK landline increased from 14.65p to 15.5p per minute

-- Calls to a mobile phone during the day will increase from 11.5p per minute to 19.35p per minute
+Calls to a mobile phone during the day increased to 19.35p per minute

-- Calls to a mobile phone during the evening will increase from 11.5p to 14.25p
+Calls to a mobile phone during the evening increased from 17p to 18p per minute

 What can subscribers do?

-As per Ofcom regulations, you’re allowed to break your contract, penalty-free, if your provider increases subscription fees from what was agreed when the contract was signed.
+Ofcom regulations state that you’re allowed to break your contract penalty-free if your provider increases subscription fees from what was agreed when the contract was signed.

 To learn more about the switching process, read our guide to switching broadband providers.